theosth/PubMed_MLP-INLPT-WS2023/management/docs/index.md

 Additionally, Gemma is generally larger (5.2 vs 4.1 GB) than Mistral and has slower inference times on lower-end hardware.
 Furthermore, it is highly cutting edge being only released for a few days, which is generally unfavorable as we want to build a stable and safe product.
 This is why we decided to proceed with Mistral as text generation model.

-## Question-type dependent answer generation
+## Routing - Question-Type Dependent Answer-Generation

 Our system should be able to answer different types of questions.
 In our first naive approach, we just defined one chain with a very general prompt that should answer all types of questions.
 The obvious problem with that is that different questions can have different requirements for either the answer format or the answering process.
 When we e.g. want factual questions to be answered with a concise statement and causal questions to be answered with a longer explanation, it is difficult to handle this with just a single answering chain and prompt.
 Therefore we implemented a routing system.
 Questions get first prompted to an llm which classifies them by their type.
 Depending on this type they can now get handeled differently.
 In our first version this only translates to using different prompts that specify the answer format more precisely.
 Also possible but not yet implemented would be using different retrieving behaviour for the different question types.
 For example it might be beneficial to use more context documents for complex questions than for confirmation questions.